 - Children’s Social Services has lead responsibility for investigating all allegations or suspicions of abuse where there are concerns about a child.
 Adult Social Care has lead responsibility for investigating all allegations or suspicions of abuse where there are concerns about an adult with care and support needs.

-- Where an allegation suggests that a criminal offence may have been committed then the police should be contacted as a matter of urgency.
+- Where an allegation suggests that a criminal offence may have been committed then the police should be contacted within 24 hours.